- All Things to Do

 We invite you to enjoy 30 of the South Shore's unique and can't miss attractions.
 This list is a great place to start when you're looking for things to do in Northwest Indiana.

-The Shrine of Christ's Passion in St. John is like no other.
-Visitors come from all around the globe to follow the interactive half-mile winding path featuring 40 life-size bronze statues depicting the Stations of the Cross.
-Recordings are available to play at each station.
-The Shrine also includes a display of Moses at Mount Sinai holding the Ten Commandments and a 10,000 sq. ft gift shop.
+Visitors world-wide come to follow the Shrine of Christ's Passion's interactive, half-mile path featuring 40 life-size bronze statues depicting the Stations of the Cross.
+The Shrine in St. John also includes a display of Moses at Mount Sinai holding the Ten Commandments and a 10,000 sq. ft. gift shop.

 Right off the shore at Whihala Beach in Whiting, WhoaZone is a one-acre floating water park where you can jump, soar, bounce and climb for one hour!
 The floating structure includes monkey bars, slides, towers, bridges and jumping platforms for children (7 & up) and adults, creating fun all summer long.
 Also on-site you can rent paddleboards and kayaks to explore Lake Michigan’s waters.

 The Mascot Hall of Fame is a hall of fame for United States sports mascots.
 The mission is to honor mascot performers, performances, and programs that have positively affected their communities.